 - Council Procedure Rules 4 7 and 12 21.

 - The Access to Information Procedure Rules.

-- Council's Hearing Procedure Rules.
+- Council's Hearing Procedure Rules (Chapter 6 Appendix 7).

+Substitute Members Permitted No

+Political Proportionality Rules Apply Yes

+Appointments / Removals Council

+Restrictions on Membership Members of the Licensing & Appeals

+Committee must complete training

+prior to attending a meeting of the

+Committee.

+Members of the Discretionary Panel

+must complete training on the

+discretionary Housing Payment

+Scheme prior to attending meetings

+of the Panel.

+Restrictions on Chair / Vice Chair As above

+Quorum One quarter (1/4) of Members rounded up to be no less than 3 DHP - One quarter (1/4) of Members rounded up to be no less than 2

+Number of Ordinary Meetings per Not less than 4

+Council Year DHP - As required

+Sub-Committee The Committee shall convene a

-Substitute Members Permitted No Political Proportionality Rules Apply Yes Appointments / Removals Council Restrictions on Membership The Leader, Deputy Leader and Cabinet Members may not serve on this Committee.
-Restrictions on Chair / Vice Chair As above Quorum One quarter (1/4) of Members rounded up to be no less than 3 Number of Ordinary Meetings per Council Year Not less than 4 Sub-Committee Licensing Appeal Panel Alcohol and Entertainments Licensing Panel The Committee shall convene a Licensing Appeal Panel and a Alcohol & Entertainments Licensing Panel as required.
+Licensing Appeal Panel Alcohol and Entertainments Licensing Panel Licensing Appeal Panel and a Alcohol & Entertainments Licensing Panel as required.

+Discretionary Housing Payments Panel
-- 1. To determine responses on behalf of the Council to any government, local authority or other consultation on matters within the remit of the Committee. - 2.
-All the functions of the licensing authority capable of being performed by a licensing committee established under section 6 Licensing Act 2003; section 154 Gambling Act

-2005, including (for the avoidance of doubt) the powers in section 212 Gambling Act 2005 (setting of fees).
+- To determine responses on behalf of the Council to any government, local authority or other consultation on matters within the remit of the Committee. - 2.
+All the functions of the licensing authority capable of being performed by a licensing committee established under section 6 Licensing Act 2003; section 154 Gambling Act 2005, including (for the avoidance of doubt) the powers in section 212 Gambling Act 2005 (setting of fees), but (for the avoidance of doubt) not the powers contained in the LG(MP)A 1978 in relation to hackney carriage and private hire licensing vehicles which is for the consideration of the Cabinet.

-- 3. The Committee may appoint a Licensing Appeal Panel (sub-committee) comprising of a politically proportionate combination of three or five Members of the main Committee. - 4.
+- The Committee may appoint a Licensing Appeal Panel (sub-committee) comprising of a politically proportionate combination of three or five Members of the main Committee. - 4.
 A Licensing Appeal Panel is delegated all the functions capable of being exercised by the Committee.